Sun0Jian/optimal_model_CSP_with_DFT_Validation/README.md

 ## Step 1: Use simplified potential to initiate integer programming and generate the first batch of candidate structures.

-### Version 1(Jun/13/2025)：Optimize to find least energy model with specific number of atoms.
+### Version 1(Jun/13/2025 by Jian Sun)：Optimize to find least energy model with specific number of atoms.

 Need to specify the data for each atom, including charge, A, pho, c for calculate Buckingham energy, Shannon radius.
 Need to specify atom pair potential parameters, lattice length, composition(numbers of atoms), and grid divisions.

-### Version 2(Jun/23/2025): Add symmetry orbits and constraints.
+### Version 2(Jun/23/2025 by Jian Sun): Add symmetry orbits and constraints.
 Need to specify space group.

 Update 1(Jul/8/2025): Add get data part, store paramters for Buckingham Energy calculation(a, pho, c).
 Update test code for complex structure.

-### Version 3(Jul/13/2025): Add file lattice_grid.py, parameter_loader.py, potentials.py.
+### Version 3(Jul/13/2025 by Jian Sun): Add file lattice_grid.py, parameter_loader.py, potentials.py.

 lattice_grid.py: Construct geometry for calculation, suppport 7 kinds of crystal system.